Forgery Crimes

 Joint Investigations with the Postal Inspector’s Office

-If it is alleged that a State of Florida or U.S. Treasury check has been forged, then local law enforcement officer will notify the Postal Inspector’s Office.
+If it is alleged that a State of Florida or U.S. Treasury check has been forged, A local law enforcement officer will notify the Postal Inspector’s Office.
 Postal Inspectors, who are federal law enforcement officers, will respond to the scene of the investigation to assist in conducting a joint investigation.

 Read more about criminal investigations by Postal Inspectors in Florida.